 - Access to Cornell alumni who actively engage in case practice, interview preparation, and recruitment of Johnson students

 Our program provides structure to gaining necessary consulting skills and networking opportunities while preparing students for a wide range of consulting career options.
-Students also focus in consulting if they plan to pursue internal strategy roles or serve as consultants later in their careers.
+Students also focus on consulting if they plan to pursue internal strategy roles or serve as consultants later in their careers.

 Management Cases and Problem Solving Process for Consultant Courses

 Complex and ambiguous challenges epitomize business today, and we bring those challenges directly into the classroom for students to analyze.
-Examples can be seen in two rigorous and comprehensive courses: “Management Cases” for first year students and the “Problem Solving Process for Consultants” for first and second year students.
+Examples can be seen in two rigorous and comprehensive courses: “Management Cases” for first-year students and the “Problem Solving Process for Consultants” for first and second-year students.

 The Management Cases course features intense analysis of real-world cases that require students to analyze, structure, and present business problems and accompanying solutions.
 Students propose their findings as if they are presenting to a CEO and his or her team of executives, and receive feedback on both presentation skills and content.
 Students also meet executives from companies profiled in cases as well as management consultants.
 This course is taken by students in selected immersions to prepare for consulting and management career paths.

 With a strong focus on both breadth and depth, students develop their individual analytical, critical thinking, and communication skills, among others.
-This starts with each student’s completion of the Core Curriculum during the first semester first year and builds with consulting courses, the depth of the immersion program, and real consulting opportunities.
+This starts with each student’s completion of the Core Curriculum during the first semester of their first year and builds with consulting courses, the depth of the immersion program, and real consulting opportunities.